Papyrus Oxyrhynchus 156

 Papyrus Oxyrhynchus 156 (P. Oxy.
 156 or P. Oxy.
-I 156) is a letter, written in Greek and discovered in Oxyrhynchus.
+I 156) is a papyrus letter, written in Greek and discovered in Oxyrhynchus.
 The manuscript was written on papyrus in the form of a sheet.
 The document was written in the 6th century.
-Currently it is housed in the Egyptian Museum (10035) in Cairo.
+It is currently housed in the Egyptian Museum (10035) in Cairo.

 Description

 The document is a letter from Theodorus, a secretary (chartoularios; χαρτουλάριος) and land-agent, to other secretaries and overseers.
 Theodorus asks that Abraham and Nicetes be made bucellarii.
 The measurements of the fragment are 120 by 330 mm.

 It was discovered by Grenfell and Hunt in 1897 in Oxyrhynchus.
 The text was published by Grenfell and Hunt in 1898.